Skip to content

 Keep a vendor on the shortlist only if they can say yes to these:

-Global enterprises face an unprecedented challenge: storing and processing customer identity data across 190+ countries while navigating a fragmented landscape of 120+ data protection regulations.
+Global enterprises face the challenge of storing and processing customer identity data across 190+ countries while navigating a fragmented landscape of 120+ data protection regulations.
 A partner that can't adapt to this reality is a liability, not an accelerator.

 Why White-Label OAuth Flows Are a Hard Requirement, Not a Nice-to-Have